-FR 105 FR 106 Reading French5 creditsReading French5 creditsAn intensive two-course program of study of writtenFrench for reading and translation with accuracy and comprehension.
-FR 115 FR 125 FR 135 FR 215 FR 225 FR 235 French Language I5 creditsFrench Language II5 creditsFrench Language III5 creditsFrench Language IV5 creditsFrench Language V5 creditsFrench Language VI5 creditsAn intuitive approach to understanding, speaking, reading and writing French.
-These courses constitute a systematic, programmed study of the French language.
-All of the French Language courses are taught in French.
-FR 315 French Culture and Civilization 5 credits An introduction to French culture and civilization with emphasis on the basic traditions and structures of French society.
-FR 325 Introduction to French Literature 5 credits A general study of literary French done in the context of a survey of the major texts, authors, and movements in French literature with emphasis placed on the the- ories and techniques of literary analysis.
-FR 415 French Literature and Culture, 19th Century 5 credits A study of the literary movements in 19th century French literature based on an historical approach to representative authors and works.
+FR 105 Reading French 5 credits FR 106 Reading French An intensive two-course program of s French for reading and translation with acc prehension.
+FR FR FR FR 115 125 135 215 225 235 French Language I French Language II French Language III French Language IV French Language V French Language VI An intuitive approach to understanding, ing and writing French.
+These courses of tematic, programmed study of the Frence of the French Language courses are taken constitute a sys- ch language.
+All FR 315 French Culture and Civilization An introduction to French culture and emphasis on the basic traditions and French society.
+FR 325 Introduction to French Literature A general study of literary French domo of a survey of the major texts, authors, a in French literature with emphasis place ories and techniques of literary analysis and movements ced on the the- FR 415 French Literature and Culture, 19th Cer ntury 5 credits

-FR 425 French Literature and Culture, 17th Century 5 credits A study of the development of 17th century French Classicism as it is reflected in the major works of the period.
+- FR 415 French Literature and Culture, 19th Century 5 credits A study of the literary movements in 19th century French literature based on an historical approach to representative authors and works. - FR 425 French Literature and Culture, 17th Century 5 credits A study of the development of 17th century French Classicism as it is reflected in the major works of the period.

-- FR 435 French Literature and Culture, 18th Century 5 credits A survey of the major works of the French Enlightenment as it manifests itself in the scientific, philosophic, political, and ethical thinking in the 18th century. - FR 445 French Literature and Culture, 20th Century 5 credits A survey of 20th century French literature and culture which reflects the social and intellectual trends in modern France. - FR 450 Methodology of Teaching French 5 credits An overview of the various methods and approaches currently being used to teach French. - FR 452 Language Development/Modern French 5 credits An in-depth study of the various levels of modern French with emphasis on the transformations brought about by current social, political, and cultural changes. - FR 463 Contemporary France 5 credits A study of contemporary French culture involving a survey of texts in French which reflect the issues and changes currently being discussed and debated in modern France.
+- FR 435 French Literature and Culture, 18th Century 5 credits A survey of the major works of the French Enlightenment as it manifests itself in the scientific, philosophic, political, and ethical thinking in the 18th century. - FR 445 French Literature and Culture, 20th Century 5 credits A survey of 20th century French literature and culture which reflects the social and intellectual trends in modern France. - FR 450 Methodology of Teaching French 5 credits An overview of the various methods and approaches currently being used to teach French. - FR 452 Language Development/Modern French 5 credits An in-depth study of the various levels of modern French with emphasis on the transformations brought about by current social, political, and cultural changes.

+FR 463 Contemporary France 5 credits A study of contemporary French culture involving a survey of texts in French which reflect the issues and changes currently being discussed and debated in modern France.